stanpalatnik/macroid.github.io/_src/guide/Tweaks.md

   textView <~ text("Hi") <~ show
 ```

+Note that tweaking does not require the widgets to be created with *Macroid* bricks.

 ## Standard tweaks

 A number of standard tweaks are included.
-Please refer to the [scaladoc](api/macroid/Tweaks$.html).
+Please refer to the [scaladoc](../api/macroid/Tweaks$.html).
+Note that all these tweaks can be imported with `import macroid.FullDsl._`.

 ## Extra tweaks

+Some extra tweaks are included in the `macroid.contrib` package.
+Please refer to the [scaladoc](../api/macroid/contrib/ExtraTweaks$.html).